fasemoreakinyemi/Internship_CoreUnit/README.md

 ```
 # Day 4: 13/04/2017
 ### Objective > Status
-- Rewrite the code and use pandas > Completed
+- Rewrite the code with pandas > Completed
--

 ### Codes
 - Count the occurance of all feautures (genes, CDS, rRNA, tRNA) in the file